Skip to content

 Introduction

-In a notable recent judgment, the Irish High Court has ruled that a defamation lawsuit against Cable News Network Inc. (“CNN”) can be heard in Ireland, rejecting an application to strike out proceedings and an attempt to move the case to the United States (“US”).
+In a notable recent judgment, the Irish High Court has ruled that a defamation action against Cable News Network Inc. (“CNN”) will be heard in Ireland, rejecting an application to strike out proceedings and an attempt to move the case to the United States (“US”).

 Background